rgayler/fa_sim_cal/README.md

 and if so, whether that information can be exploited to yield better entity resolution.
 Entity resolution typically uses a small number of fixed similarity functions (e.g. edit distance between strings) that are defined without reference to the specific pair of records being compared.
-Incorporation of other predicttors, which are functions of the specific records being compared, into the calibration function can be seen as similar in spirit to having a customised similarity function for every pair of records.
+Incorporation of other predictors, which are functions of the specific records being compared, into the calibration function can be seen as similar in spirit to having a customised similarity function for every pair of records.
 This parallels the practice of using model calibration functions to better combine ensembles of models.